Difference Between Inventory and Stock

 First, let us start with what the word inventory and stock mean in a literal sense.
 Inventory comprises three parts -the first part includes the value of all the finished products that the company can sell directly to the intended customer base.

-- For a company like IKEA, the finished product is the furniture that is showcased in stores and sold to the customers, the second part includes the value of all the work-in-progress products that are currently in the processing stage and the company intends to convert them into a final product soon.
+- For a company like IKEA, the finished product is the furniture that is showcased in stores and sold to the customers, the second part includes the value of all the work-in-progress inventory that are currently in the processing stage and the company intends to convert them into a final product soon.

 - For IKEA the work-in-progress product will be the furniture products that still need some processing before they can make it to the store and be sold to the customers.
 And finally, the third part is the raw material which includes all the basic input components that are required to manufacture the final product.